bwagenseller/bwagenseller.github.io/learn_to_code/java/maven.md

 ```

 !> If you need to set other Maven options, you MUST do it in the same line - so if you are already setting `MAVEN_OPTS`, make sure to update that instead of overwriting it with the above statement!

+## Forced Updates Needed

+Occasionally you may see errors like this when trying to load packages:

+> was cached in the local repository, resolution will not be reattempted until the update interval of repo.yourcompany.com has elapsed or updates are forced.

+This means that the versions you are trying to download vs what is in your local repository do not match.

+To fix, simply re-run with the `-U` flag.

+[See this link](https://stackoverflow.com/questions/4856307/when-maven-says-resolution-will-not-be-reattempted-until-the-update-interval-of) for more on this

 ---